cvbate/NYCAirQuality/README.md

 ## Introduction

-In June 2023, there were extensive wildfires in Quebec, Canada, causing poor air quality in much of the eastern United States with the worst periods falling between June 6th and June 8th.
-Particulate matter from wildfires can cause adverse health effect to affect respiratory health, cardiovascular health, birth outcomes, and mental health(Liu et al., 2017).
+In June 2023, there were extensive wildfires in Quebec, Canada, causing poor air quality in much of the eastern United States.
+The worst periods fell between June 6th and June 8th(Lin, 2023).
+Particulate matter from wildfires can cause adverse effects to respiratory health, cardiovascular health, mental health, and birth outcomes(Liu et al., 2017).
 One study by Chen et al. analyzing the impacts of the June 2023 wildfires found a significant increase in hospitalizations due to asthma in children ages 5-17 in New York City during the wildfires(2023).

-The goal of this project is to assess Air Quality in New York City due to Canadian Wildfires using two different indices, Aerosol and Carbon Monoxide through a combination of visual analysis and SQL statistical analysis.
+The goal of this project is to assess Air Quality in New York City due to Canadian Wildfires using two different indices, Aerosol and Carbon Monoxide through a combination of visual analysis and SQL statistical t-test analysis.
+I will compare Air Quality in NYC census blocks where 75% or more residents live at or below the 150% poverty line to census block where 25% or less residents live ot or below the 150% poverty line.
+For example,[a household of 4 with a total annual income of $45,000 is considered to be at 150% poverty level.](https://liheapch.acf.hhs.gov/tables/POP.htm)This is to see if there is a disparity between the neighborhoods.
+I will also compare Air Quality inside and outside of parks.
+I believe that the presence of vegetation could improve air quality and parks tend to have vegetation.
+I will have three time frames: pre(one year prior), during (composite of levels from June 6th-8th), and post(one month after).

 ## Setup

 This project uses Google Cloud Console.
-Cloud Console essentially creates a cloud hosted virtual Linux system(bash) in which you can use to interact with the rest of console.
+Cloud Console essentially creates a cloud hosted virtual Linux system(bash) in which that interacts with the rest of console.
 This environment is separate from your local machine.
 Cloud Console uses a credit-based billing system with a trial available with $300 in free credits.
 Bash commands work the same as on your local machine, with VSCode Shell as the GUI interface.

-Google Cloud Pricing can be complication, so refer to read [Google Cloud Pricing: The Complete Guide](https://tinyurl.com/nh9p2dfw)
+Google Cloud Pricing can be complicated, and depends an multiple factors so refer to [Google Cloud Pricing: The Complete Guide](https://tinyurl.com/nh9p2dfw) to lear more

 Overview of steps to get started: